099111114097/master-thesis-main-pb-scheduler/docs/questions.md

 Gerne Unterkapitel in Future Work als was man alles beachten sollte um es in der realität einzusetzten.
 Fragen:
 * Haben Comm Task immer die gleiche Anzahl and Instructions?
+Kann ich bei Fork, ForkEnd und Join Tasks eine Instruktion angeben oder sollte es eher null sein?

+Challange: I did not think about the fact that a process allocates in the beginning and frees at the end and does not free it inbetween

+Für Masterarbeit: Bei Comm Task eigentlich keine Memory nötig (außer Puffer)